Jasmin Darznik

-Jasmin Darznik (born c.
-1970s) is an Iranian-born American writer.
-She is the New York Times bestselling author of three books, The Bohemians, Song of a Captive Bird, a novel inspired by the life of Forugh Farrokhzad, Iran's celebrated poet, and The Good Daughter: A Memoir of My Mother's Hidden Life, which became a New York Times bestseller.
-A New York Times Book Review "Editors' Choice" and a Los Angeles Times bestseller, Song of a Captive Bird was praised by The New York Times as a "complex and beautiful rendering of [a] vanished country and its scattered people; a reminder of the power and purpose of art; and an ode to female creativity under a patriarchy that repeatedly tries to snuff it out."
-The Bohemians was selected by Oprah Daily as one of the best historical novels of 2021.
-Darznik's books have been published in seventeen countries.
+Her debut novel, Song of a Captive Bird (2018), inspired by the life of Forugh Farrokhzad, Iran's celebrated poet, was a New York Times Book Review "Editors' Choice" selection and a Los Angeles Times bestseller.
+The New York Times praised it as a "complex and beautiful rendering of [a] vanished country and its scattered people; a reminder of the power and purpose of art; and an ode to female creativity under a patriarchy that repeatedly tries to snuff it out."